JohnCoene/firebase/docs/guide/config.md

 	These can be placed in your `.Renviron`, the easiest way to do so is with `usethis::edit_r_environ()`
 === "Config file"
+	!!! danger "Do not commit"
+			Do not commit this file to your version control system, it contains sensitive information.

+	This will create a `firebase.rds` file at the root of your project.

 	```r
 	firebase::firebase_config(
 		api_key = "xXxxXxx",